Inside: Full tutorial on how to make your own DIY wood bed risers to match your decor and create more storage space under your bed.

 Please forgive the state of these photos 😐 They were taken looooong before I really knew what I was doing on an old point and shoot….
 Aaak!

 Step One: Determine how high your risers will be.
-We cut ours to 6 inches each.
+You want to figure out two things: how to raise your bed for storage and how to raise your bed safely.
+We cut our bed risers to 6 inches each.
 Basically, sliced our 2 foot post into four equal parts.
 Make sure at least one end is as flat as you can get it because then it will sit better on the floor.

 Step Three: Double check to make sure your indent is large enough to hold your bed frame leg without too much wiggling around.
 If it’s not, then just use your bit to expand the hole ever so slightly.
 You want it to be snug so it’s safe.